 The world-famous Alaska Inside Passage ends in Skagway, in the southeast of the US state of Alaska.
-At the end of the 19th century, the place, which today has around 850 inhabitants, was the starting point of the Klondike gold rush in neighboring Canada.
-From Skagway, the "Stampeders" called gold prospectors reached the gold grounds on the Klondike River as quickly as possible.
+At the end of the 19th century, the town, which according to the 2020 census had around 1.200 inhabitants, was the starting point of the Klondike gold rush in neighboring Canada.
+From Skagway, the gold seekers known as “Stampeders” quickly reached the gold grounds on the Klondike River

 Welcome to Alaska

-Although gold is still extracted in modest amounts in the Klondike region today, the gold rush was a long time ago.
-Skagway, the place with the northernmost, ice-free deep-water harbor in North America, connects the sea route with the highways leading into the Yukon area as well as into the northwestern Arctic region.
-From May to September, Skagway is a busy cruise destination.
-Up to five cruise ships are moored at the three piers during the season.
+Although gold is still mined in modest quantities in the Klondike region today, the gold rush dates back a long time.
+Skagway, the northernmost ice-free deep-water port in North America, connects the sea route with highways leading to the Yukon and the northwest Arctic region.
+From April to October, Skagway is a busy cruise destination.
+Up to four cruise ships are docked at the three piers during the season.
 For 2017, the port statistics show 782.000 passengers and 350.000 crew members.
-The plans for 2018 so far include a total of 410 ship calls.
+The current plans for 2024 so far provide for a total of 502 cruise ship calls.
 On peak days, up to 8.000 passengers visit the tranquil small town.

 Cruise ship Norwegian Sun at Ore Dock

-A city as if designed on the drawing board
+Skagway – a city as if it were designed on the drawing board

-You shouldn't expect the Louvre or the Eiffel Tower in Skagway.
-Instead, day guests are offered a wonderfully beautiful landscape and a picture-book location.
+You shouldn't expect buildings like the Louvre or the Eiffel Tower in Skagway, they are better off in Paris.
+Instead, day guests are offered a fantastically beautiful landscape and a place straight out of a picture book.
 The community looks like it was designed on the drawing board.
-Alaska Street, Main Street, State Street, Broadway, and Spring Street run northeast through the city.
+Alaska Street, Main Street, State Street, Broadway, and Spring Street lead northeast through the city.
 Cross streets, from 1st Street to 23rd Street, intersect the five streets.
-The runway of the regional airport runs parallel to Alaska Street.
+The regional airport's runway runs parallel to Alaska Street.

 Broadway from Skagway